CyberInteI/OWASP-Juice-Shop/Data_Exposure/Forged_Feedback.md

 ## Challenge Overview
 Title: Forged Feedback
 Difficulty: 3/6
 Category: Broken Access Control
 Description: Post some feedback in another user's name.

 ## Tools Used:
-1. Web Browser: To create a Customer Feedback .
+1. Web Browser: To create a Customer Feedback.
 2. BurpSuite: To Craft the request.

 ## Methodology and Solution